-It is unfortunate that many well-meaning Christians — including many preachers — promote the story that Charles Darwin withdrew his belief in evolution on his deathbed.
+It is unfortunate that many well-meaning Christians — including many preachers — promote this story that Darwin withdrew his belief in evolution on his deathbed.

 It would be a spectacular story for Christianity if it were true, but Christians should not bear false witness if it is not true.

 Tracing the story

 Many researchers have tried to trace this story back to its beginning.
 As far as we can tell, they have all concluded that the story about Darwin's deathbed rejection of evolution is not true.

 Details of the tale vary, but the basic account, which first appeared in the Watchman-Examiner (Boston) of August 19, 1915, goes like this:

 About seven months before Charles Darwin died in 1882, a woman known as “Lady Hope” supposedly visited him and found him reading the Bible's Book of Hebrews.
 When she mentioned the subject of creation as recorded in the Book of Genesis, he became agitated, but asked her to come back to speak about Jesus Christ to a group of servants, tenants and neighbors.

 Nowhere does this story say that Darwin expressed doubt about evolution.
 Nor does it say that he committed his life to Christ.
 It seems more likely that Darwin's thinking was “how can you believe the Bible if you can't prove it's true?”